AditiRP18/backend-proj/README.md

 # backend-proj

-📌 Project Overview
+📌 PROJECT OVERVIEW

 This is a backend API built using Node.js, Express.js, and MongoDB for user authentication and profile management.
 It provides endpoints for user registration, login, profile retrieval, and updates.

 🚀 Features

-User authentication with JWT
+1) User authentication with JWT

-Secure password hashing using bcrypt
+2) Secure password hashing using bcrypt

-MongoDB for database storage
+3) MongoDB for database storage

-Middleware-based authentication
+4) Middleware-based authentication

-RESTful API endpoints
+5) RESTful API endpoints

-🛠 Tech Stack
+🛠 TECH STACK

 Backend: Node.js, Express.js